 We have always appreciated your trust to protect your information.
 As your Data controller and processor of your personal data, I will continue to

 We collect personal information from you, for example when you:

-When you make a booking for a Treatment or Workshop, we collect your Full Name, Telephone number and Email address.
+When you make a booking for a Treatment, we collect your Full Name, Telephone number and Email address.
 This is needed to ensure that we can provide you with the details needed to ensure your visit is successful.
-At your Treatment or Workshop, further information will be collected, which may include :
+At your Treatment, further information will be collected, which may include :

 What other information is collected ?

 We collect information that your browser sends whenever you visit our website.
 This may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our website that you visit, the time and date of your visit, the time spent on those pages and other statistics.
 In addition, we use third party services such as Google Analytics that collect, monitor and analyse this type of information to improve your online experience.
 These third party service providers have their own privacy policies addressing how they use such information.